 Auto Print: Any images received via text message will be automatically printed via the printer(s) selected in Helper.

 Maximum number of pictures per user: Exactly what it sounds like.
 Limits the number of images received from any single phone number.

 Log in to your Twilio account, and in your Active Numbers section, click on the number you wish to use (you may only use one).

-Scroll down to the Voice & Fax section, and under CONFIGURE WITH set the dropdown to Webhooks, TwiML, Functions, Studio, or Proxy.
+Scroll down to the Messaging section, and under CONFIGURE WITH set the dropdown to Webhooks, TwiML, Functions, Studio, or Proxy.
 Under A MESSAGE COMES IN select Webhook, then paste your unique webhook into the accompanying field.